fibo/fibo.github.io/_posts/2022-01-28-react-array-from.md

 }
 ```

-With that said, let's how to use another way to render lists: `Array.from()`.
+With that said, let's see how to use another way to render lists: `Array.from()`.

 <div class="paper info">
 Suppose you want to render a <b>ghost component</b> list as a placeholder while